Hi there! I'm Samantha Albert, CTBC, FDM — Founder of Pawsitopia

 My Philosophy

-At the heart of my work is a simple belief: the best relationships with our pets are built on mutual respect, trust, and kindness.
+I believe the best relationships with our pets are built on mutual respect, trust and kindness.

-Whether I’m training or walking, I use science-backed, force-free methods that prioritize the emotional well-being of both dogs and their people.
-My goal is to help you and your dog live a happy, low-stress life together—one that’s grounded in clear communication, empathy, and understanding.
+Whether I’m training or walking, I use science-based force-free methods.
+My goal is to help you and your dog live a happy, low-stress life together that’s grounded in clear communication, empathy, and understanding.

 What it means to be a Family Dog Mediator